Noah4396/Kill-Docor-Lucky/README.md

 # README
 **Assumption of the program**
 1. Every room can access to its neighbours.
-2. If one room can be seen by someone standing in the other, this means that the path between the two rooms is straight , meaning that the character can walk from one room to the other without turning around.
+2. If one room can be seen by someone standing in the other, this means that they are neighbour and there is no pet in the room
-3. The computer player just do everything randomly.
+4. The pet moves follow the DFS

 **Limitations**
 1. The game can only played in the terminal.
-2. It only contains the world and 3 simple actions that players can take.

 **Design changes**
-Add the computer command class.
-The revised UML is res/revisedUML.pdf.
+No

 **Citations**
-1. CS5010 Milestone 2 - Synchronous Controller instruction.
+1. CS5010 Milestone 3 - GamePlay
 2. Java tutorial https://docs.oracle.com/javase/tutorial/

 **Run explanation**